supperted825/racetrack-agents/README.md

 A reinforcement learning project for simultaneous lane-following and obstacle avoidance while handling interactions with other vehicles.
 The [highway_env API](https://github.com/eleurent/highway-env) is used for simulation.

 We train the agents to perform two types of tasks.
-First, to simply learn lane following and traverse the track.
-Next, we introduce three randomly spawned non-agent vehicles around the train that move at a slower speed.
-The agent must simultaneously learn to overtake and traverse the track.
+In task 1, to simply learn lane following and traverse the track.
+For Task 2, we introduce three randomly spawned non-agent vehicles around the track that move at a slower speed.
+The agent must now simultaneously learn to overtake and traverse the track.

 <br>